 After promising Tiernan that she will get some rest in a short while, Aislinn returned to her writing and finished her ten-page essay on the physics of the black holes.
 She shut down the laptop, then went to change into her pyjamas.
 She then took off her glasses and placed them on the nightstand, before lying on the bed and pulling the covers over herself.

 She was close to falling asleep, when a bright light coming from outside distracted her.
 She jumped out of the bed and went at the window to see what it was, but there was nothing to be seen.
 Am I seeing things? she thought.
 Maybe Ty is right and I should get more sleep.
-She went back to bed and fell asleep, thinking about the fun she was going to have with Julian at the fair the next day.
+She went back to bed and fell asleep, thinking about the fun she was going to have with her friends at the fair the next day.

 But what she didn’t think about was that the light she had seen earlier was real.
 It had come from a small spacecraft that had entered the atmosphere.
 It didn’t disintegrate upon entering and kept her passenger safe and sound upon the crash-landing.

 The small round door on the side was opened by a strong kick and a young man emerged from within.
 He started coughing as he walked around the ship.
 As soon as he caught his breath, the boy looked more closely at the wreck.
 There was no way he could use it anymore.

 “Black holes!” he shouted as he kicked the shiny metal.
 He looked around, only to notice the city lights in the distance.
 At first, he was afraid he had landed on one of the Empire’s planets, but the lights were dimmer than the ones he was used to at home.
 It was either a border planet or an uncolonized one, but given that the border planets were usually mining planets or used for farming, and this one was clearly in a terrible condition, he decided it was the second option.